-Nutrient reduction in a cost effective and efficient manner is a desired outcome of many utilities.
-The use of creative operational protocols and innovative technologies to achieve reductions of nutrients discharged into the environment is an activity of utilities of the future of all sizes.
-Materials recovery is the extraction of ammonia phosphorus, nitrogen compounds, metals and other marketable commodities during the treatment process and includes lower tech activities such as recycling/reusing/repurposing paper, pallets, containers, and other materials that otherwise would be "wasted."
+Nutrient reduction in a cost-effective and efficient manner is a desired outcome for many utilities.
+Utilities of the future of all sizes will use creative operational protocols and innovative technologies to reduce nutrients discharged into the environment.
+Materials recovery is the extraction of ammonia, phosphorus, nitrogen compounds, metals, and other marketable commodities during the treatment process.
+It includes lower-tech activities such as recycling/reusing/repurposing paper, pallets, containers, and other materials that otherwise would be "wasted."